top of page

 • Whether the donor will occupy the property.

-Hopefully this was dealt with by your mortgage broker during the application process.
+Hopefully the donor gift issue was dealt with by the mortgage broker during the application process.
 If so, they should provide the Conveyancer with this.
-If not, the Conveyancer will request a donor gift letter during your matter.
+If not, the Conveyancer will request a donor gift letter before proceeding.

 The donor must supply the donor gift letter, identification, source of funds and source of wealth evidence.
 These may include bank statements, savings account statements, P60s, payslips and proof of how the funds accrued over time.
 Even if you have already done this it is very unlikely the broker would have shared this with your Conveyancer.

-Your lender MUST always be informed of any monetary gift, payment, or price reduction.
-Lender consent must be obtained prior to exchange.
+Your lender MUST be informed of any monetary gift, payment, or price reduction.
+Lender consent is required prior to exchange.
 Your Conveyancer acts for you AND the Mortgage Lender and is required to tell the lender once they become aware of a gift.
+A referral to the lender mid-transaction will slow a matter down as lenders can take 5 to 10 working days to respond.

 Seller gifted deposits (cash reductions) are an absolute 'no' for lenders.
 The purchase price quoted in the mortgage offer must be the one paid.

-NB: Where you have a mortgage, the donor must usually confirm that the gift WILL NOT be repayable and that they WILL NOT acquire any interest in the property.
-If this is not the case. and the gift is repayable, then your mortgage lender needs to consent to this arrangement as their security must take priority.
+NB: Where you have a mortgage, the donor is required to confirm that the gift WILL NOT be repayable and that they WILL NOT acquire any interest in the property.
+If this is not the case, and the gift is repayable, then your mortgage lender needs to consent to this arrangement as their security must take priority.

 ID & Source of Funds